AluBhorta/a-star-grid-search/README.md

 A* search implmentation in Typescript using an object oriented approach.
 Works for any (n * m) sized grid.

-# Usage
+## Usage

 Run demo on [repl.it](https://repl.it/@AluBhorta/A-star-search-demo-TS).

 Or

 Run locally after cloning this repo.
+You must have **Typescript** & **Nodejs** installed.

-- Update the parameters: (row, col, src, dest, blocked) in driver.ts
+- Update the parameters: (totalRows, totalCols, source, destination, blockedCells, rowStepCost,colStepCost) in driver.ts

 - Compile _driver.ts_ using typescript compiler

   ```bash
   tsc driver.ts -m commonjs
   ```